Conte criticises Spurs owners and 'selfish' players

 A furious Antonio Conte says his Tottenham players are "selfish" and the club "can change the manager but the situation cannot change" in a scathing attack on the ownership.

-The Spurs boss said his team "don't want to help each other" after a 3-3 draw against Southampton on Saturday.
+The Spurs boss said his team "don't want to help each other" after a 3-3 draw at Southampton on Saturday.

 "Tottenham's story is this - 20 years there is this owner and they never won something.
 Why?"
 Conte said.